nkiedanski/Getting-CleaningDataProject/README.md

 The repo contains the following files:

-- "code_book.txt": describing the variables
+- "code_book.md": describing the variables
 - "run_analysis.R": the file containing the r script for getting and cleaning the data collected from the accelerometers from the Samsung Galaxy S smartphone.

 A full description is available at the site where the data was obtained: